williamcuesta/weatherapi/README.md

 `uvicorn weatherapi.app:app`

+## Run tests with coverage
+- Run tests with coverage
+`pytest --cov`

 ## build instance with docker commands only if you want to use containers instead.
 docker build -t "weatherapi:dockerfile" .